idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 .. code-block:: idris

-    codata Stream : Type -> Type where
+    data Stream : Type -> Type where
       (::) : (e : a) -> Inf (Stream a) -> Stream a

 The following is an example of how the codata type ``Stream`` can be used to